 So if the funding had been taken away, shouldn't there be more complaining about the emergency?

-Not less, unless the degree of complaining was directly related to how much important people thought they could make in terms of getting funding from the government.
+Not less, unless The degree of complaining was directly related to how much important people thought they could make in terms of getting funding from the government.

-That's a pretty good theory.
+It's a pretty good theory.

-Because if you go hard on climate change and clamp down on, let's say fossil fuels, we would kill our AI industry.
+Because if you go hard on climate change and clamp down on, let's say, fossil fuels, we would kill our AI industry.

 But is the AI industry the same as whoever might be funding and talking about and worrying about and astroturfing the climate change?